 The Rocky Mountain States

-Colorado, Idaho, Montana, and Wyoming make up the Rocky Mountain States.
 The spectacular snow-covered Rockies offer hiking, rafting, excellent skiing, deserts, and some large cities.
+The Rocky Mountain States are made of:

 Texas is the second biggest state is like a separate country (as, indeed, it once was), with strong cultural influences from its Spanish and Mexican past.
 The terrain ranges from southeastern swamplands to the flat land and cotton farms of the South Plains to the sandy beaches of South Texas to the mountains and deserts of far West Texas.